This guide was originally posted in November of 2019 and was updated in October of 2020.

 Provide your core audience, along with audiences most likely to purchase during the holidays, (take advantage of your behavioral data) with unique and compelling offers to reward their engagement and loyalty throughout the year.

 Keep your core audience front and center, mailing consistently and frequently, and make sure they know what to expect from you.

 Minimize your outreach to those who are unengaged.
 Any ad-hoc win-back or re-engagement campaigns should be kept to a minimum during this time, as Pre-Holiday preparations should have included these types of campaigns.

 Avoid mailing at the top of the hour.
 Our partner Sengrid states, “Avoid sending at the very top of the hour or 15, 30, or 45 minutes past the hour.
 Why?
 Most marketers use these times to send their email campaigns because they come to mind first.
 This practice causes a backup at the ISPs which can cause your emails to be deferred.
 Instead, schedule your 11 am emails for 10:55 instead (and don’t forget to observe and record the results!).”

 Set proper expectations and keep it relevant

 Setting the proper expectations with your customers will help to avoid any negative responses stemming from list fatigue or unwanted surprise.
-A Welcome Series will help you set the stage with your customers, show them what you intend to deliver and will drill home brand recognition so that no one forgets signing up.
-If you are able, you my even put the control in your recipients hand by utilizing a Preference Center and providing options.
+A Welcome Series will help you set the stage with your customers, show them what you intend to deliver, and will drill home brand recognition so that no one forgets signing up.
+If you are able, you may even put the control in your recipient’s hand by utilizing a Preference Center and providing options.
 The ability to opt-down as opposed to simply opting out has proven beneficial historically and allows the recipient to fuel relevancy for us as senders.

 Be prepared to pivot